Shipping Breast Milk: Procedure, Cost And Tips To Follow

 Once thawed, the breast milk has to be used up within two hours.
 However, if that does not happen, the milk has to be disposed of.
 Alternatively, you can use the leftover milk to prepare bath soaps to help manage skin infections such as eczema and cradle cap.
 They might also help relieve insect bites, sunburn, and nipple sores.
 If the parent has excessively stored milk that has not been thawed or used, they may donate it to those in need.
 However, in such circumstances, you must ensure the milk has not expired (7) (8).

 Breast milk is important for infants below six months.
 Therefore, shipping breast milk is a good option for infants who do not have direct access to it.
 This alternative may be used by mothers who are traveling, non-lactating, or require donor milk for their babies.
 You need a breast milk shipping kit to ship breast milk safely.
 First, pump the breast milk, pack it properly to avoid spillage, store it in cooler boxes, and ship it using a courier service.
+If you do not like to use formula milk for your baby, then shipping breast milk is a good alternative for you.
 Ensure you do thorough research and choose a reliable courier service that can ship the milk safely.

 Infographic: Why Breast Milk Needs To Be Shipped?